-- A broadband internet connection (not required for DAB, FM). - A wireless access point (WiFi) connection connected to your broadband Internet Service Provider, preferably via a router.
+- A broadband internet connection (not required for DAB, FM, USB playback, Line out, Aux in). - A wireless access point (WiFi) connection connected to your broadband Internet Service Provider, preferably via a router.
 In many cases the broadband modem, router and wireless access point will be a single combined unit supplied by your Internet Service Provider or bought from a computer store. - If your wireless network is configured to use Wired Equivalent Privacy (WEP) or WiFi Protected Access (WPA/WPA2) data encryption then you either need to know the WEP, WPA or WPA2 key used for encryption so you can get the internet radio to communicate with the network, or your router needs to offer WiFi Protected Setup (WPS).